How To Be More Talkative

 The other person: “I’ll fly to Vietnam first.
 I am very excited, I have never been.”

 You: “I have a friend who visited last year.
-He said the people were very friendly and the seafood was exceptional. [statement 1] What cities do you plan to visit? [question 2]
+He said the people were very friendly and the food was exceptional. [statement 1] What cities do you plan to visit? [question 2]

 The thing is — the less familiar we are with somebody, the more questions we ask.
-So, we associate questions with distance.
+So, we equate questions with social distance.

-Now observe how friends communicate with each other.
-They will ask each other relatively few questions but will make lots of unasked statements.
+In contrast, observe how friends communicate with each other.
+They will ask each other relatively few questions but will make lots of statements.
 We associate this communication structure with familiarity and trust.

 5. Use Cold Reads